 Here’s how we approached our visit- we opted to stay in Cumberland, Maryland as a home base.
 Nicknamed the “Queen City”, this pretty town at the base of the mountains has some beautiful old churches and interesting architecture, but is definitely still in the “revitalization” phase.
 The GAP Trail and the C&O Canal Trail meet in Cumberland, and there is a National Park and Museum area at the confluence of the trails.
 The C&O Canal Trail will allow you to ride nearly 200 miles back to Washington, DC, but a very rainy spring and summer and decimated National Park budgets have meant trail conditions are particularly awful on the C&O. I ventured about 5 miles out of Cumberland on the C&O one morning, and was eaten alive by mosquitos, soaked and covered in mud.
 At this time, I would not recommend the C&O Canal Trail from Cumberland for family riding.

 Ride: Meyersdale, Pennsylvania to Cumberland, Maryland- 32 miles.
 Meyersdale has a lovely little museum in the train station and the stately Levi Deal Mansion to lay your heads.
 The first part of this right has a slight incline as you approach the Eastern Continental Divide, which is also the highest point along the trail.
 From there on, it’s smooth sailing downhill and stunning scenery.
-The Big Savage Tunnel was a HUGE hit with the girls and provided some much needed relief from the heat.
+The Big Savage Tunnel was a HUGE hit with the girls and provided some much-needed relief from the heat.
 When you reach Frostburg Depot, there’s a beautiful hillside meadow with a switchback trail to town lined with bike sculptures- a must-experience!
 There’s so much history on this very doable and family-friendly ride, where Lt.
 Col. George Washington once traveled with his militia from Virginia to do battle with the French.
-In Cumberland, you’ll be ready for drinks and eats- the newly-opened Manhattan Social on the pedestrian mall is a great space with all day menu, market and lots of potential.
+In Cumberland, you’ll be ready for drinks and eats- the newly-opened Manhattan Social on the pedestrian mall is a great space with an all-day menu, market, and lots of potentials.

 Trail Town: Ohiopyle- Ohiopyle is home to a hugely popular state park, some of the best white water rafting in the Eastern US, Frank Lloyd Wright’s Fallingwater, wonderful hiking in the Laurel Highlands, natural waterslides, and of course, the GAP Trail.
 This town definitely warrants an overnight stay- even the Visitors Center over the river, with its living roof and interesting conservation exhibits, is very much worth a look.
 The natural water slides, just a short walk or ride from town, were just what our tired girls needed when they hit their limit on bikes that day.
 For the hardcore cyclist in the family (that would be me!), there are some killer climbs and views just outside town- I found out the hard way when I accidentally climbed a mountain (check my QOM’s on Strava, haha!
 Ohiopyle is a good base camp for lots of other outdoor activities in the Laurel Highlands area, and there is more variety of eateries and shops than the other train towns.